Top 10 Game Development Companies in the Netherlands: Industry Leaders of 2026

 • Notable Projects: Age of Wonders 4, Age of Wonders: Planetfall, Overlord series

-Pros
+Pros & Cons

-Cons
+Pros Cons

-• Not available for external co-development contracts
+25+ years of genre-defining strategy game experience Not available for external co-development contracts

-• Long development cycles (3–5 years per major title)
+Strong IP with a loyal and engaged global fanbase Long development cycles (3–5 years per major title)

 7. Gamious

 Gamious is a Rotterdam-based indie developer and publisher best known for its casual, accessible games designed for browser and mobile platforms.
-Their flagship title, Lake — a reflective, story-driven postal delivery simulation — achieved notable critical recognition and demonstrated Gamious’s capacity to move beyond pure casual mechanics into emotionally resonant narrative experiences.
+Their flagship title, Lake, a reflective, story-driven postal delivery simulation, achieved notable critical recognition and demonstrated Gamious’s capacity to move beyond pure casual mechanics into emotionally resonant narrative experiences.
 The game found wide audiences on PC (Steam), PlayStation, Xbox, and Nintendo Switch.

 Gamious occupies an interesting middle ground among gaming companies in the Netherlands: they are small enough to be highly focused and nimble, yet experienced enough to ship quality-polished titles on mainstream platforms.
 For studios interested in games set in the Netherlands that balance accessibility with artistic merit, Gamious offers a valuable case study in focused indie publishing.